tidycampaigns/spRout/README.md

 Posts metric data for the afternoon of 5/5/2021 aren't being returned when requested.
 5/5/2021 (entire day) was excluded from historical data.

 ## Helper Functions
-Below contains a brief of each helper function with their intended purpose.
+Below contains a brief description of each helper function with their intended purpose.

 **get_customer_id:** Uses the provided API key to determine the customer_id.
 This ID is needed for the URL for all subsequent API calls.